margretmwangi/instapics/README.md

 ## Instapic
-This is an application  that represents
+This is an application  that replicas Instagram

 ### Required Features